junxit/us-congress-bills-111/metadata.md

 - 2009-09-23 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H9825)
 - 2009-09-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H9825)
 - 2009-09-23 — The title of the measure was amended.
 Agreed to without objection.
+- 2009-09-24 — Received in the Senate and referred to the Committee on Foreign Relations.